Xiaofei-it/pinoc/docs/zlang/docs/functions_libraries.md

 which, however, is not recommended.

 A *Java library* is a library consisting of Java functions.
-A Java library is used to build a Zlang library (which will be defined below), and it provides the Zlang functions of the Zlang library, with the Java functions of the Java library to call.
+A Java library is used to build a Zlang library (which will be defined below) at Java runtime, and it provides the Zlang functions of the Zlang library, with the Java functions of the Java library to call.

-To build a Java library, create an instance of the `JavaLibrary.Builder` class, use the corresponding methods provided by the `JavaLibrary.Builder` class to add the Java functions, and finally invoke the `build()` method to obtain an instance of a Java library.
+To build a Java library at Java runtime, create an instance of the `JavaLibrary.Builder` class, use the corresponding methods provided by the `JavaLibrary.Builder` class to add the Java functions, and finally invoke the `build()` method to obtain an instance of a Java library.

 A *Zlang library* is a library consisting of Zlang functions, other Zlang libraries and/or Java libraries.
-To build a Java library, create an instance of the `Library.Builder` class, use the corresponding methods provided by the `Library.Builder` class to add the Zlang functions and other Zlang/Java libraries, and finally invoke the `build()` method to obtain an instance of a Zlang library.
+To build a Zlang library at Java runtime, create an instance of the `Library.Builder` class, use the corresponding methods provided by the `Library.Builder` class to add the Zlang functions and other Zlang/Java libraries, and finally invoke the `build()` method to obtain an instance of a Zlang library.

-In a Zlang library *Z*, a Zlang function can call any Zlang function of *Z*, any Java function of any Java library of *Z*, any Zlang/Java function of any Zlang library of *Z*.
+In a Zlang library *Z*, a Zlang function can call any Zlang function of *Z*, any Java function of any Java library of *Z*, and any Zlang/Java function of any Zlang library of *Z*.

 ## Structure of a Zlang function